 No industry or sector remains untouched by the energy transition.
-This includes a move towards decarbonization, with BP reporting that renewable energy is now the fastest-growing energy source, accounting for 40% of the increase in primary energy.
+This includes a move towards decarbonisation, with BP reporting that renewable energy is now the fastest-growing energy source, accounting for 40% of the increase in primary energy.
 Global energy standards have changed, and companies are feeling the pressure to respond to the evolving landscape.

 Mining is no exception and the challenge here is arguably even greater, given that it is one of the most energy-intensive industries in the world; it is estimated that the mining industry uses 6.2% of the total global energy consumption.
 Mining has also historically been an overweight contributor to global warming, through the intensive use of fossil fuels to power operations.
 But now there is a spotlight on the sector, with increased pressure to move towards renewable energy.